SamAinsworth/reproduce-cgo2017-paper/README.md

-Artifact Evaluation Reproduction for "Software Prefetching for Indirect Memory Accesses", CGO 2017, using CK.
+Artefact Evaluation Reproduction for "Software Prefetching for Indirect Memory Accesses", CGO 2017, using CK.
 ==================================================

 This repository contains artifacts and workflows